Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Introduction

 This reality makes few-shot learning (e.g., only 10 samples are provided for each category) in REU valuable.
-Previous works, such as RS-CLIP\citep{li2023rsclip} and RemoteCLIP~\citep{liu2024remoteclipvisionlanguagefoundation} have demonstrated that finetuning CLIP~\citep{radford2021learningtransferablevisualmodels} on a few samples can yield strong results for scene classification.
+Previous works, such as RS-CLIP\citep{li2023rsclip} and RemoteCLIP~\citep{liu2024remoteclipvisionlanguagefoundation} have demonstrated that fine-tuning CLIP~\citep{radford2021learningtransferablevisualmodels} on a few samples can yield strong results for scene classification.
 However, these advances cannot be directly carried over to REU since region-level grounding is harder than scene-level classification.
 Moreover, object relations are complex for REU, requiring relational reasoning and disambiguation among visually similar structures.
 This raises the question: \textit{with only a handful of aligned examples for each category, can a VLM learn to accurately ground language in remote sensing images?}

-Driven by the impressive reasoning capabilities of OpenAI o1 ~\citep{jaech2024openai} and DeepSeek-R1 ~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, reinforcement learning (RL) has become a powerful post-training paradigm for augmenting the reasoning capabilities of LLMs during post-training.
-RL explicitly encourages intermediate ``thinking'' steps, and forces the model learns to reason before committing to a prediction.
+Driven by the impressive reasoning capabilities of OpenAI o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, reinforcement learning (RL) has become a powerful post-training paradigm for augmenting the reasoning capabilities of large language models (LLMs).
+RL explicitly encourages intermediate ``thinking'' steps, and forces the model to learn to reason before committing to a prediction.
 This reasoning-first behavior is particularly well suited to few-shot REU: reasoning steps (e.g., ``My intuition leads me to identify the vehicle sitting in the circular opening near the roadway as the small vehicle.'') serve as a transferable experience that generalizes better across different text-image samples than directly outputting a box/mask from next-token-prediction supervision.
+Additionally, conventional SFT-based learning paradigm for multimodal LLMs (MLLMs) does not inherently support coordinate regression due to the next-token prediction nature~\citep{jiang2025detectpointprediction}, RL-based framework directly optimizes geometry-aware, task-specific rewards (e.g., box AP, mask-level gIoU), enabling the model to learn spatially grounded behavior that is difficult to obtain through SFT alone.